julian-zatloukal/studio-maule-website/README.md

 The user is able to explore all the services offered and then send a contact message through a contact form.
 After the first contact, the communication continues via email.

 ## Technologies Used
+- Front-end
   - HTML5 and CSS3 with SASS
   - Bootstrap 4.4
   - JavaScript with jQuery
+  - Google Recaptcha V2
+- Back-end
+  - Netlify Serverless Functions (previously using AWS Lambda and GCP Functions)
+  - SendGrid Mail API (previously using Amazon SES)
-- Git Version Control
+- Project
   - WebPack 4
   - Handlebars template engine
+  - Git Version Control
   - Netlify hosting
-- Netlify Serverless Functions (previously using AWS Lambda and GCP Functions)
-- Google Recaptcha V2
+  - Google Analytics and Google Search Console
   - VSCode IDE with Prettier and ESLint (Airbnb style)
-- SendGrid Mail API (previously using Amazon SES)

 ## Screenshots